JudeVector/fullstack_flask/README.md

 ## Introduction

-This full-stack web application that combines the power of Flask, PostgreSQL, and Next.js.
+This is a full-stack web application that combines the power of Flask, PostgreSQL, and Next.js.
 It's designed for developers who crave a seamless integration of backend and frontend technologies.

 ## Features